 Get Your Art Fix in Washington Square Park

-The twice-a-year Washington Square Outdoor Art Exhibit happens every Labor Day weekend (and the weekend following it; September 3, 4, 5, 10, and 11 in 2016), showcasing works by NYC-area artists and artisans around the Washington Square Park area.
-Swing by to check out contemporary paintings, ceramics, jewelry, and more, either to browse or to buy.
+The twice-a-year Washington Square Outdoor Art Exhibit happens every Labor Day weekend (and Memorial Day weekend), showcasing works by NYC-area artists and artisans around the Washington Square Park area.
+Swing by to browse or buy contemporary paintings, ceramics, jewelry, and more.

 Celebrate Caribbean culture and history at the lively New York Caribbean Carnival Parade, which has dancers in colorful costumes, reggae, and calypso music on Eastern Parkway in Brooklyn with Caribbean food and craft vendors on Labor Day from 11 a.m. to 6 p.m.

 Electric Zoo is an electronic dance music festival that brings top acts and 150,000 fans to Randall’s Island Park each Labor Day weekend.
 This festival first starting bringing the island to life with trance, bass, techno, and classic house in 2009 and has hopped around the world to Brazil, Japan, Mexico, and China.